-After receipt of a complete invention disclosure form, the Office of the Vice President for Research shall conduct an invention evaluation process of the technical, legal and marketing strengths and weaknesses of the Invention under the full protection of confidentiality agreements.
-This may be done in consultation with the Inventor(s), the FIU General Counsel's Office, outside counsel, prospective licensees, third party evaluators or consultants and/or the appointment of such a committee as advisable to assist in the review of the invention disclosure and to advise on, and recommend, the manner of disposition of the Invention.
-At the conclusion of such evaluation, the Vice President for Research shall make a determination about the disposition of the Invention.
-The Vice President for Research or designee shall inform the Inventor of the University's decision regarding the University's interest in the Invention and the disposition of the same.
+After receipt of a full and complete Invention disclosure form, the Vice President for ORED (or designee) shall conduct an invention evaluation process of the technical, legal, and marketing strengths and weaknesses of the Invention.
+Such evaluation will be done within one-hundred twenty (120) days of the receipt of a full and complete Invention disclosure form being received.
+This evaluation may be done in consultation with the Inventor(s), the FIU General Counsel's Office, outside counsel, prospective licensees, third-party evaluators or consultants and/or the appointment of such a committee as advisable to assist in the review of the Invention disclosure and to advise on, and recommend, the manner of disposition of the Invention.
+At the conclusion of such evaluation, the Vice President for ORED (or designee) shall make a determination about the disposition of the Invention.
+The Vice President for ORED (or designee) shall inform the Inventor of the University's decision regarding the University's interest in the Invention and the disposition of the same.

-The University, at the discretion of the Vice President for Research, may dispose of an Invention in the following ways:
+The University, at the discretion of the Vice President for ORED (or designee) may dispose of an Invention in some of the following ways:

-• the University may pursue patenting and commercialization of the Invention.
-The University shall have the sole discretion and right as to all matters concerning the legal protection and commercialization of the Invention including, but not limited to, where and when a patent application shall be filed, what attorney shall be used for the same and negotiating and entering into or modifying option, licensing or other agreements covering the manufacture, use and/or sale of University-owned Inventions;

-- if the University utilized third party evaluators or consultants to review the Invention disclosure, and a third party evaluator or consultant exercised an option to seek commercialization of the Invention on a royalty-sharing basis, the University shall, as required by an agreement with the third party evaluator or consultant, work with the third party evaluator or consultant on the commercialization of the Invention and share in the royalties derived there from with that third party evaluator or consultant; - if the sponsored research agreement for the project from which the Invention emanated offered the sponsor an option to obtain a license or other rights in an Invention, the University will use its good offices in an effort to obtain the sponsor's decision regarding the exercise of such rights within the time specified in the sponsored research agreement or if no time is specified, within a reasonable time; - the University may determine that it does not wish to pursue patenting or commercialization of the Invention and may license the Invention to the Inventor, but shall retain the right to 10% of any revenues received by inventor, in whatever form, from commercialization of the Invention.
-Where the Invention was sponsored by the federal government, the license to the Inventor shall be subject to the rights of the federal government; - the formation of a commercial enterprise to pursue patenting and/or commercialization of the Invention such as a "start-up" company described below; - notwithstanding the manner of disposition of the Invention by the University, the Invention shall at all times be available royalty-free for use by the University and the State of Florida; - such other disposition as may be agreed to among the University and the Inventor(s).
+- the University may pursue patenting and commercialization of the Invention.
+The University shall have the sole discretion and right as to all matters concerning the legal protection and commercialization of the Invention including, but not limited to, where and when a patent application shall be filed, what attorney shall be used for the same and negotiating and entering into or modifying an option, a license or other agreements covering the manufacture, importation, use and/or sale of University-owned Inventions; - if the University utilized third-party evaluators or consultants to review the Invention disclosure, and a third-party evaluator or consultant exercised an option to seek commercialization of the Invention on a royalty-sharing basis, the University shall, as required by an agreement with the third party-evaluator or consultant, work with the third-party evaluator or consultant on the commercialization of the Invention and share in the royalties derived there from with that third-party evaluator or consultant; - if the sponsored research agreement for the project from which the Invention emanated offered the sponsor an option to obtain a license or other rights in an Invention, the University will endeavor to obtain the sponsor's decision regarding the exercise of such rights within the time specified in the sponsored research agreement, or if no time is specified, within a reasonable time; - the formation of a commercial enterprise to pursue patenting and/or commercialization of the Invention such as a "start-up" company described below; - notwithstanding the manner of disposition of the Invention by the University, the Invention shall at all times be available royalty-free for use by the University and the State of Florida: - such other disposition as may be agreed to in writing between the University and the Inventor(s).